-Below are some of our most commonly asked questions from campers and parents.
-Please click to the question that you’d like to know more about!
+Below are some of our most commonly asked questions that may help you know a bit more about us before you register.
 If there is information you need that isn’t provided here please reach out to camp at 864-836-3291 ext 0518 or email email@example.com .

 Camp Greenville offers a wide variety of programs including swimming in Lake Sudie, canoeing and kayaking and stand up paddleboarding, lots of arts and crafts, rock climbing, target sports, a great high ropes course, a zip line, sports and games, fort building, teambuilding, and hiking/outdoor skills.
 Some activities are restricted to certain grades for safety and progression reasons.
 Check out our activities page to see more.

 We can almost always have you in a cabin with a same gender friend if you are in the same Division and as long you and your friend request each other on the registration forms.
 We group the cabins by our division ages – Division 1 ( 2nd-4th grade), Division 2 (5th and 6th grade), and Division 3 ( 7th-9th grade), Division 4 (10th-12th grade).
 We do limit the number of friends in any one cabin as this can cause problems with cliques or some campers being excluded.
 Camp is always great with friends.
 The ones you come with and the new ones you make.